jmd-dk/concept/README.md

 will be correct as is.

-The `installer` script uses the Anaconda Python distribution for CPython3 and the site-packages and Open MPI for the MPI3 implementation.
+The `installer` script uses the Anaconda Python distribution for CPython3 with the site-packages and Open MPI for the MPI3 implementation.

 The `installer` script will prompt for the installation directory when run, or it can be given as an argument.